bgoonz/gists-revamp/by-extension/md/free-resources.md

 # free-for.dev

+Developers and Open Source authors now have a massive amount of services offering free tiers, but it can be hard to find them all to make informed decisions.

 This is a list of software (SaaS, PaaS, IaaS, etc.) and other offerings that have free tiers for developers.